What Are Contact Naps?

 The Cons of Contact Naps

 1. Parental exhaustion: Being "on duty" for every nap can be physically and mentally draining.
-Additionally, many new parents can feel "touched out" by the relentless physical contact.
+Many new parents can feel "touched out" by the relentless physical contact.

-2. Limited free time: It can be challenging to feel like you have any time for yourself (or to be an adult!) when your baby needs to be held for sleep.
+2. Limited free time: It can start to feel like you can't get any time for yourself (or to be an adult!) when your baby needs to be held for sleep.

 3. Potential sleep associations: Some babies may struggle to sleep independently if they always nap while being held.